-The porous medium type equation is one of the classes of nonlinear parabolic evolution equation.
-This class of partial differential equations appears in the description and modeling of natural physical phenomena such as gas diffusion, fluid flow, and heat propagation.
-The mathematical theory behind the nonlinear porous medium type equation is well developed and produces many applications to the real world [1].
-A porous medium type equation is used to investigate the diffusion of reactant gases across a thin layer of porous material.
-For instance, the authors of [2] developed a mathematical model to describe the flow of a mixture of ideal gases in a highly porous electrode for fuel cell engineering.
-In their developed model, a porous medium type equation is used to simulate the evolution of the gas mixture.
+Porous medium type equation is one of the classes of nonlinear parabolic evolution equation.
+This class of partial differential equations appears in the description and modelling of natural physical phenomena such as gas diffusion, fluid flow and heat propagation.
+The mathematical theory behind the nonlinear porous medium type equation is well-developed and produces many applications to the real world 44.
+A porous medium type equation is used to investigate the diffusion of reactant gases across a thin layer 22 orous material.
+For instance, [2] developed a mathematical model to describe the flow of a mixture of ideal gases in a highly porous electrode for fuel cell engineering.
+In their developed model, a porous medium type equation is used to simulate the evolution of the parabolic evolution of the parabolic evolution of the parabolic evolution and model in the developed model.

-Porous medium type equation is also one of the important mathematical models used in underground oil production.
+Porous medium 100 equation is also one of the important mathematical models used in underground oil production.
 The permeability of rock above the underground oil wells, which represents the porous medium for the oil diffusion, determines the maximum capacity of oil to be produced over a fixed period.
-Moreover, underground oil production is affected by a phenomenon called instability during the oil extracting process.
-The instability phenomenon appears in the form of irregular trembling fingers caused by the immiscibility of water and oil.
+Moreover, underground oil production is affected by a pheno 40 non called instability during the oil extracting process.
+Tl 46 nstability phenomenon appears in the form of irregular trembling fingers caused by the immiscibility of water and oil.
 One article has proposed a mathematical model using the formulated porous medium type equation to simulate the instability phenomenon [3].
-In addition to that, porous medium type equation has its importance in life sciences such as bacteria biofilms growth model [4], cell population dynamics model [5], and cell to cell adhesion model [6].
+In addition to that, porous medium type equation has its importance in life sciences such as bacteria biofilms growth model [4], cell population dynamics model [5], and cell to cell ad 10 ion model [6].

-Real-world phenomena modeled by the porous medium type equation contains arbitrary functions or constants.
+Real world phenomena modelled by the porous medium type equation contains arbitrary furgoons or constants.
 These functions and constants, which act as the model parameters, may be specified through several experiments or applying the well-established physical laws.
 However, some forms of these parameters are assumed in most numerical studies.
 Some numerical experiments also use random values for the parameters to investigate the accuracy and efficiency of the proposed numerical approach.
 Many examples of porous medium type equations with arbitrary parameters can be obtained in [7].
 Besides that, the research and development of the fractional nonlinear porous medium type equation have progressed significantly in recent years and is recommended to read [8].